-If you have any interest at all in the intersection between technology and lawyering, you should really check out this week’s podcast over at Lawyerist, where Lawyerist’s Sam Glover interviews Dennis Kennedy of the Kennedy-Mighell Report.
+If you have any interest at all in the intersection between technology and lawyering, you should really check out this week’s podcast over at Lawyerist (note: recording no longer available), where Lawyerist’s Sam Glover interviews Dennis Kennedy of the Kennedy-Mighell Report.
 Some of the conversation goes where you’d expect—document review, artificial intelligence, technology versus offshoring, what really constitutes “lawyering”, etc.—but then around the 13:37 mark, the conversation turns to a subject near and dear to my heart; namely, document assembly (which Kennedy apparently has had extensive past experience with).

 Although Sam’s not entirely convinced of its value (at one point protesting “I am perfectly capable of automating documents, but in my own practice, I almost never bothered, because it would have only saved me 30 seconds”), Dennis Kennedy responds with what I think are some critical insights:

 I think you always have to have volume and … repeatability.
 And so the best thing is to identify where those things make sense.
 So I sort of have a couple of principles on document assembly I always think about, that have been part of my learning.
 I think when you say, ‘What I want to do is find a way to generate the finished document all at once,’ I don’t think you can win with that.
 So my goal was always to say, ‘Can I use document assembly in a way that generates a really good first draft?’
 And by taking the standard to that [level], I think [document assembly] can be really helpful.
 Although you still have to have volume and repeatability.

 Kennedy mentions using Word’s Quick Parts to assemble interrogatories, as an example: